mollyzolotor/ENVR_543_final/README.md

 - NLCD fractional impervious surface: https://www.mrlc.gov/data
 - County Economic Vitality Index data

+## GIS data Processing Workflow

+Several environmental variables were derived using QGIS due to the size and format of raster datasets.

+Key steps included:

+- Reprojecting all spatial layers to a consistent coordinate reference system (CRS)
+- Clipping rasters (DEM, HAND, land cover, impervious surface) to study counties
+- Calculating slope from DEM
+- Computing distance-based variables (e.g., proximity to water features)
+- Exporting sampled point data to CSV

+These steps were fermored in QGIS and are not fully scripted in this repository.
+However, the derived variables at each building point are included in the output data linked in the next section .

 ## Output Data Location

 We have included several processed databases in a one drive folder that all unc affiliates can access here: https://adminliveunc-my.sharepoint.com/:f:/g/personal/rvanness_ad_unc_edu/IgBX1YdTknQsRqKNVrBLWKDDAXM2_g2HrhG7zYX3QRR1kjQ?e=LdteME